pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 Why does stress (to a certain point) spur muscle growth?
 The answer is hormesis which is a biological phenomenon where exposure to a low dose of a stressor or toxin can actually have a beneficial effect on an organism.
 It's essentially the idea that a little bit of stress can be good for you because your body naturally overcompensates, so it will be ready for next time.

-Similarly, embracing an antifragility mindset help build mental strength.
+Similarly, embracing an antifragile mindset help build mental strength.
 It can be a metaphor for life's journey.
 With this mindset, you can face the discomfort of the unknown, venture outside comfort zones, and explore new possibilities even opportunities.